dfisher95350/dfisher95350/README.md

 ## Welcome!

 I'm a professional software developer of many years experience.
 My personal repositories are private, but I've provided an overview (and my résumé) on my Github Pages site: https://dfisher95350.github.io/.
-I am late to GitHub.
-I'm a long-time user of the Atlassian suite, and their Bitbucket was first to have private repositories.
+Note that I am late to GitHub, as a long-time user of the Atlassian suite (and their Bitbucket was first to have free private repositories).

 I also enjoy drawing and painting.
 My profile picture is a freehand self-portrait made with Procreate on iPad Pro.